calofmijuck/blog/_posts/Lecture Notes/Internet Security/2023-09-10-security-intro.md

 ## Threat Modeling

-What should we consider when we are building secure systems?
+What should we consider when we are designing secure systems?
 We should consider what attacks are possible. **Threat modeling** is the process of systematically identifying the threats faced by a system.

 1. Identify the values of assets.
 2. Enumerate the *attack surfaces*.